Viktorija Rajicic

 Viktorija Rajicic (Викторија Рајичић, Viktorija Rajičić, [ʋǐktoːrija rǎjitʃitɕ]; born 7 April 1994) is an Australian former tennis player.

-She turned professional after playing in the first round of the WTA Tour doubles event at the Sydney International on 9 January 2011.
+She turned professional, after playing in the first round of the WTA Tour doubles event at the Sydney International on 9 January 2011.
 In October 2013, she achieved a career-high ranking of world No. 279.

 Career summary

 Rajicic who resides in Melbourne was coached by Geoff Guy and Chris Mahony.

-She received a wild card into the girls' singles main draw of the 2009 Australian Open.
-Later in April, she made it to the final of the Optus 16s Autumn Nationals held at the Glen Iris Valley Recreation Club in Glen Iris, Victoria.
+She received a wildcard into the girls' singles main draw of the 2009 Australian Open.
+Later in April, she made it to the final of the Optus 16s Autumn Nationals held at the Valley Recreation Club in Glen Iris, Victoria.
 In October, she represented Australia in the Junior Fed Cup held at San Luis Potosí, Mexico.

-In 2011, Rajicic fell in the first singles qualifying rounds of Sydney and the Australian Open.
+In 2011, Rajicic fell in the first singles qualifying rounds at Sydney and the Australian Open.
 She played doubles at the Sydney International and the Australian Open but both times lost in the first round of the main draw.

-Rajicic started the new season by playing in the qualifying draw of the 2012 Apia International Sydney.
-She defeated Anna Tatishvili in the first round, but was beaten by Polona Hercog in the second.
+Rajicic started the new season by playing in the qualifying draw of the Sydney International.
+She defeated Anna Tatishvili in the first round but was beaten by Polona Hercog in the second.

-In March 2013, Rajicic won her first title, defeating Yurika Sema in Bundaberg in straight sets.
+In March 2013, Rajicic won her first title defeating Yurika Sema in the final of Bundaberg in straight sets.

-In October, she jumped 18 spots to a career-high mark of 290 after reaching the quarterfinals of a $25,000 event in Perth.
+In October, she jumped 18 spots to a career-high mark of 290, after reaching the quarterfinals of a $25k event in Perth.

 Four years later, in October 2017, she played her last match on the professional circuit.